-Sr. No. Issue raised Response 1. or financial year?
+Sr. Issue raised Response No. • 1.
+The year should be calendar year or financial year?
 Since banks close their accounts at the end of March, it may be more convenient to follow the financial year.
-However, the banks may follow calendar year or any other period of 12 months provided, if it is consistently followed in future. transactions of the year, transactions entered into directly with counter-parties, i.e. where no brokers are involved would also be taken into account?
+However, the banks may follow calendar year or any other period of 12 months provided, if it is consistently followed in future.
+2. Whether to arrive at the total transactions of the year, transactions entered into directly with counter-parties, i.e. where no brokers are involved would also be taken into account?
 Not necessary.
 However, if there are any direct deals with the brokers as purchasers or sellers the same would have to be included in the total transactions to arrive at the limit of transactions to be done through an individual broker.
 3. Whether in case of ready forward deals both the legs of the deals i.e. purchase as well as sale will be included to arrive at the volume of total transactions?
-Whether central loan/state loan/treasury bills etc. purchased though direct subscriptions/auctions will be included in the volume of total transactions? broker has touched the prescribed limit of 5%, he may come with an advantageous the limit for the broker may be exceeded and the reasons therefore recorded and approval of the competent authority/Board obtained post facto.
+Yes 4.
+Whether central loan/state loan/treasury bills etc. purchased though direct subscriptions/auctions will be included in the volume of total transactions?
+No, as brokers are not involved as intermediaries.
+5. It is possible that even though bank considers that a particular broker has touched the prescribed limit of 5%, he may come with an offer during the remaining period of the year which the bank may find to its advantage as compared to offers received from the other brokers who have not yet done business If the offer received is more advantageous the limit for the broker may be exceeded and the reasons therefore recorded and approval of the competent authority/Board obtained post facto.